inside.ewu.edu

 Pre-requisites: admission to a Leadership degree or certificate program.

-Drawing on traditional philosophical ideas as well as more recent developments in cognitive neuroscience, this course will explore numerous ways of thinking about values, character, justice, and ethical leadership.
-Students will examine multiple frameworks for ethical leadership and discuss how these frameworks can be applied in a variety of leadership contexts.
-Additionally, this course will discuss factors inhibiting ethical leadership behavior and decision making.
+Drawing on traditional philosophical ideas as well as more recent developments in cognitive neuroscience, this course explores numerous ways of thinking about values, character, justice, and ethical leadership.
+Students examine multiple frameworks for ethical leadership and discuss how these frameworks can be applied in a variety of leadership contexts.
+Additionally, this course discusses factors inhibiting ethical leadership behavior and decision making.

 LEAD 510.
 TEAM LEADERSHIP.
 4 Credits.